In the following section, we will explain how to create a database in Virtual DataPort.

 To create a database with internal authentication, click Database management on the Administration menu.
 In this dialog, click New database.
 Enter this:

 Identifiers charset: if you select Default, the database will use the setting configured for the entire Server (see Identifiers Charset).

-Authentication type: Normal.
+Authentication type: Internal user.

 Click Ok to create the database.

 When a user tries to connect to this database, Virtual DataPort will check the credentials of this user with the “list” of users created in Virtual DataPort.
 These users are the ones created in the “User Management” dialog (see section Creating Users).